HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/mandatory_tasks/prepare_configure_networking.md

 The HCL Digital Experience 9.5 Helm Chart allows you to configure **[SameSite Cookie Attribute](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie/SameSite)** for DX Core.
 This configuration sets the `WASReqURL` Cookie Attributes `Secure` and `SameSite`.

+!!! note This should only be set in an HTTPS environment to prevent unwanted behaviours

 You can define the SameSite value in your `custom-values.yaml`:
 ```
 # Networking specific configuration